Princess Margaret, Countess of Snowdon: Press coverage

 Why a betrothal did not occur is unclear.
 Margaret may have been uncertain of her desire, having written to Prime Minister Anthony Eden in August that "It is only by seeing him in this way that I feel I can properly decide whether I can marry him or not".
-Margaret may have told Townsend as early as 12 October that governmental and familial opposition to their marriage had not changed; it is possible that neither they nor the Queen fully understood until that year how difficult the 1772 Act made a royal marriage without the monarch's permission.
+Margaret's authorized biographer Christopher Warwick said that the letter was evidence that her love for Townsend was not as strong as the public believed, and that she wanted only the prime minister and Elizabeth to know of her uncertainty.
+Margaret may have told Townsend as early as 12 October that governmental and familial opposition to their marriage had not changed; it is possible that neither they nor Elizabeth fully understood until that year how difficult the 1772 Act made a royal marriage without the monarch's permission.
 An influential 26 October editorial in The Times stating that "The QUEEN's sister married to a divorced man (even though the innocent party) would be irrevocably disqualified from playing her part in the essential royal function" represented The Establishment's view of what it considered a possibly dangerous crisis.
-It convinced many, who had believed that the media were exaggerating, that the princess really might defy the Church and royal standards.
+It convinced many, who had believed that the media were exaggerating, that Margaret really might defy the Church and royal standards.
 Leslie Weatherhead, President of the Methodist Conference, now criticized the proposed marriage.

-Townsend recalled that "we felt mute and numbed at the centre of this maelstrom"; the Queen also wanted the media circus to end.
+Townsend recalled that "we felt mute and numbed at the centre of this maelstrom"; Elizabeth also wanted the media circus to end.
 Townsend only had his RAF income and, other than a talent for writing, had no experience in other work.
-He wrote in his autobiography that the princess "could have married me only if she had been prepared to give up everything -- her position, her prestige, her privy purse.
+He wrote in his autobiography that Margaret "could have married me only if she had been prepared to give up everything – her position, her prestige, her privy purse.
 I simply hadn't the weight, I knew it, to counterbalance all she would have lost" for what Kenneth Rose described as "life in a cottage on a Group Captain's salary".
 Royal historian Hugo Vickers wrote that "Lascelles's separation plan had worked and the love between them had died".
-Margaret's authorized biographer Christopher Warwick said that "having spent two years apart, they were no longer as in love as they had been.
+Warwick said that "having spent two years apart, they were no longer as in love as they had been.
 Townsend was not the love of her life – the love of her life was her father, King George VI, whom she adored".